-- 15.1 Should the position of Responsible Official or Co-chair for a Party be vacated, that Party must ensure that another is appointed within twenty (20) Business Days. - 15.2 During the term of this Agreement, the Natural Resource Council will review the Reference Guide and Implementation Plan. - 15.3 On an annual basis, the Natural Resources Council will assess the effectiveness of the Shared Decision Framework by examining the criteria set out in Appendix C section 1.11.
-The results of that examination will make up the Annual Implementation Report.
+- 15.1 Should the position of Responsible Official or Co-Chair for a Party be vacated, that Party must ensure that another is appointed within twenty (20) Business Days. - 15.2 During the term of this Agreement, the Natural Resource Council will review the Reference Guide and Implementation Plan. - 15.3 The Natural Resources Council will, within 6 months of the Effective Date, consider how to assess the effectiveness of the Shared Decision Framework, including how often such assessment will occur and how the results of the assessment will be reported on.